Shift the focus from Project to Process

 Marketers put huge amounts of energy into delivering something by a deadline – and then move straight on to the next project.
 They don’t have time to follow up on the result, learn from experience or improve the quality.
 That’s like trying to become a better archer while wearing a blindfold.

-But there are ways to solve that.
+But shifting the focus from project to process is a good way to solve that.
 Once you think of a repeating project as a process, you can start thinking in terms of continual improvement.
 Figure out the scope across multiple iterations and you’ll find the space to re-design current processes.
 Establish the economic value and you can create a business case for change.
 And that leads to better quality for less effort.

 As an independent marketing consultant, what marketing trends excite you the most?